cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 ## Testing

-Usually tests are being written in parallel with component implementation - you write test for a specific testcase, it falls because the feature isn't implemented yet, and then you make the testcase pass by implementig the feature in the component.
+Usually tests are being written in parallel with component implementation - you write test for a specific testcase, it fails because the feature isn't implemented yet, and then you make the testcase pass by implementig the feature in the component.
 We'll use [vitest](https://vitest.dev) and [vue-test-utils](https://test-utils.vuejs.org)
 for testing.